objcio/articles/2015-02-09-gpu-machine-vision.md

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-HarrisCornerness.png" alt="Harris cornerness intermediate image"/>

 To find the exact location of corners within this map, we need to pick out local maxima (pixels of highest brightness in a region).
 A non-maximum suppression filter is used for this.
 Similar to what we did with the Canny edge detection, we now look at pixels surrounding a central one (starting at a one-pixel radius, but this can be expanded), and only keep a pixel if it is brighter than all of its neighbors.
 We turn it to black otherwise.
+This should leave behind only the brightest pixels in a general region, those most likely to be corners.

 From that, we now can read the image and see that any non-black pixel is a location of a corner:

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-HarrisCorners.png" alt="Harris corners"/>

-I'm currently doing this point extraction stage on the CPU, which can be a bottleneck in the corner detection process, but it may be possible to accelerate this on the GPU using histogram pyramids<sup>8</sup>
+I'm currently doing this point extraction stage on the CPU, which can be a bottleneck in the corner detection process, but it may be possible to accelerate this on the GPU using histogram pyramids[^8].

 The Harris corner detector is but one means of finding corners within a scene.
-Edward Rosten's FAST corner detector, as described in "Machine learning for high-speed corner detection"<sup>9</sup>, a higher-performance corner detector that may also outpace the Harris detector for GPU-bound feature detection.
+Edward Rosten's FAST corner detector, as described in "Machine learning for high-speed corner detection"[^9], a higher-performance corner detector that may also outpace the Harris detector for GPU-bound feature detection.

 ## Hough transform line detection